jessica-dl/COMPSCI-1XA3/Assign1/README.md

 ## Other Additions:

-   - menu: a simple menu was added for ease of use.
+   - Menu: a simple menu was added for ease of use.
-   - colours: colours were added for *slightly* improved readability of outputs.
+   - Colours: colours were added for *slightly* improved readability of outputs.
      - Information on changing the colour of output of echo from [here](https://stackoverflow.com/questions/5947742/how-to-change-the-output-color-of-echo-in-linux).
    - Features included in functions:
       - Option for the user to see differences in commits between local and remote repos added to **same** function.
       - Option for user to view **changes.log**, **todo.log** or **error.log** after running the respective function.

 **Information on formatting .md files was found [here](https://help.github.com/articles/basic-writing-and-formatting-syntax/#headings).**
+Created by Jessica de Leeuw